Feo's Stuff HORROR / THRILLER

 This is incredible.
 I've apparently been gifted with the power to predict the future!
 For the last 95 minutes I knew exactly what everyone was going to say before they said it.
 Here is my amazing story.

-THE BLOB, a 1988 remake of the 1958 Steve McQueen classic, was directed by Chuck Russell (A NIGHTMARE ON ELM STREET 3, THE MASK, BLESS THE CHILD, THE SCORPION KING).
+THE BLOB, a 1988 remake of the 1958 Steve McQueen classic, was directed by Chuck Russell (A NIGHTMARE ON ELM STREET 3, THE SCORPION KING).
 The screenplay is by Mr. Russell and Frank Darabont (A NIGHTMARE ON ELM STREET 3, THE FLY II, THE GREEN MILE), based on the screenplay of the original by Theodore Simonsen (4D MAN) and Kate Phillips (aka Kay Linaker).
 Irving H. Millgate had a story credit on the 1958 original so he has one here too.

 We open with a small town high school football game.
 Star player Paul Taylor (Donovan Leitch) and cheerleader Meg Penny (Shawnee Smith: CARNIVAL OF SOULS, THE SHINING [TV], ARMAGEDDON) make eyes at each other and Paul's buddy Scott (Ricky Paull Goldin: PIRANHA II, HYPER SAPIEN) goads Paul into finally asking Meg out.
 I believe the football team was the Fighting Clichés.

-The bum entertained by bad boy Brian's fall is the one who sees the really bad special effect meteor land in the woods.
-He approaches cautiously and does what anyone would do in that situation: he pokes it with a stick.
 The goopy mass inside crawls up the stick to the poor old guy's hand.
 He runs screaming and attracts the attention of both Brian (in the woods, late at night, fixing his motorcycle) and Paul and Meg driving along on their first date.

 Brian and Paul don't like each other, of course, and toss heated clichés back and forth while driving the old man to the hospital.
 When faced with a cliché bad hospital nurse (played by comic Margaret Smith) Brian has had enough and leaves, which makes him a natural first suspect when people in the hospital are killed soon after by the now much larger blob.
 How did he kill these people and leave behind just a few corroded body parts?
 Did he have a vat of acid in his back pocket?
 Deputy Briggs can't be bothered with those details.
 Brian is the bad boy therefore he must be guilty.